-Some Sheepdog Poodle mix have even been successful service and guide dogs.
+Some sheepdog poodle mixes have even been successful service and guide dogs.

-Despite Old English Sheepdogs being brilliant family dogs and described as people pleasers, it is this very quality that can result in destructive behaviour if left alone.
+Despite Old English sheepdogs being brilliant family dogs and described as people-pleasers, it is this very quality that can result in destructive behavior if left alone.

-Poodles rank very highly for intelligence and it is this quality that can result in unwanted destructive behaviours and excessive barking if not appropriately stimulated.
+Poodles rank very highly for intelligence and it is this quality that can result in unwanted destructive behaviors and excessive barking if not appropriately stimulated.

 How to Care for a Sheepadoodle

 Canned food, kibble, dehydrated and raw are just a few options available to owners.